ki-sh/kishcore/README.md

 Congratulations, you are on the flowfull path of never using cd .. again!

-Here is a video showing the features of ki, with an example of one way of using it in a polyrepo scenario:
+Coming soon:  video showing the features of ki, with an example of one way of using it in a polyrepo scenario.